 Once we aligned on a version of the home page + navigation, I moved on to build out layout, content and hierarchy for rest of the pages.
 I worked closely with product marketing and an excellent copywriter to flesh out the rest of the experience.
 Throughout weekly check-ins and one-off meetings, we finalized the experience for the rest of the website, while our visual designer & creative director tested messaging and visual concepts with users.

-We also kept tweaking certain parts of the website, and how users would access those pages, as conversations with other teams (such as Sales, Customer Support) progressed.
+We also kept tweaking certain parts of the website, and how users would access those pages, as conversations with other teams (such as Sales and Customer Support) progressed.
 Some of the decisions we made, to align with our overarching strategy:

 You can check out the final version of the wireframes here.
 It felt like we were almost at the end of the marathon, until someone in our team had a great, albeit last-minute, idea to really make the experience memorable 👌.

-Our product marketing felt we could add something a little more dynamic to the website.
 We had a plethora of data we had surveyed from our current client base - why not leverage that to prove our software could really do what the website was claiming?
+The team saw this as an opportunity to build something unique that wasn't static content, and could still support one of the key steps in our primary audience's journey (increase credibility).
 We had to work quickly and collaboratively to not delay the site launch, so we all drew inspiration from other products that were leveraging data in a similar fashion.
 We moved right into visual design to explore compelling ways to display this data.

 We landed on an illustration-driven concept with simple data visualizations that would animate as the user scrolled down the page, encouraging them to keep exploring and learning about how Lighthouse has helped other dental practices.

 The redesigned website has become instrumental in supporting our product marketing and inbound sales efforts.
 We're in the process of assessing the impact in conversion, since the legacy website wasn't properly tracking metrics.
-If you have a minute, please - check out the site yourself at www.lh360.com.
+If you have a minute, please check it out at www.lh360.com.
 We're super proud of what we accomplished!